Weekly Shōnen Champion

 Weekly Shōnen Champion (週刊少年チャンピオン, Shūkan Shōnen Champion) is a Japanese shōnen manga magazine published by Akita Shoten.

 History

 Shōnen Champion was first published on July 15, 1969.
 It has had numerous popular series by manga artists such as Osamu Tezuka, Go Nagai, Shinji Mizushima, Masami Kurumada, and Keisuke Itagaki.
 The magazine is published every Thursday.
 It had a circulation of 250,000 from 1 October 2018 to 30 September 2019.

 A digital supplement manga magazine titled Champion Buzz began publication on October 5, 2023.

 Currently running manga series

-There are currently 27 manga titles being serialized in Weekly Shōnen Champion.
-Out of them Baki Gaiden: Scarface and Shiranaikoto Kenkyuukai are published on an irregular basis and The Vampire Dies in No Time is on indefinite hiatus.
+There are currently 32 manga titles being serialized in Weekly Shōnen Champion.
+Out of them Manga Yūenchi: Baki Gaiden is serialized monthly; Welcome to Demon School!
+Iruma-kun: IruMafia Edition is serialized biweekly; Saint Seiya: Heaven Chapter, Mashiro-kun and Shiraken! are published on an irregular basis; Baki Gaiden: Scarface, The Vampire Dies in No Time, The Shy Hero and the Assassin Princesses, Rappa: Badboys Ninja Chronicle and Oedo Fire Slayer: The Legend of Phoenix are on indefinite hiatus.